 Atlantis Bahamas, Nassau

 The massive resort and casino built around Nassau’s Paradise Island, Atlantis is a famous hotel for having the largest open-air marine animal habitat in the world.
 Named for a mythical underwater empire, the real-life resort’s Royal Towers make it looks like a castle.
-Atlantis is centered around Aquaventure, a 141-acre water park featuring 11 pools, a lazy river, and the iconic “Leap of Faith” waterslide—a tube that passes down a faux Mayan temple and through a live shark tank.
+The Atlantis Resort has six unique sections all centered around Aquaventure, a 141-acre water park featuring 11 pools, a lazy river, and the iconic “Leap of Faith” waterslide—a tube that passes down a faux Mayan temple and through a live shark tank.
 And if you’re not looking for shark-adjacent thrills, it all sits beside five miles of pristine Bahamian beaches.

 Check Prices for The Royal at Atlantis in Paradise Island, New Providence Island